NParks Garden Bird Watch

-Do you love to bird-watch, or have you always wanted to learn how?
-Join us for Garden Bird Watch November 2018 (Migratory Season), as part of the NParks Community in Nature Biodiversity Watch series, to help us gather valuable information about our birds.
+Ever wondered what the identity of that bird was?
+Are you interested in learning more about the garden birds of Singapore?
+Join us for Garden Bird Watch November 2022 as part of the NParks Community in Nature Biodiversity Watch series to help us gather valuable information about our birds.

-Learn more about our common birds through our interactive e-learning module, accessible via Internet Explorer or Mozilla Firefox browser.
+Learn more about our common birds through our interactive e-learning module, accessible via Mozilla Firefox browser.

 How can I participate?